CDP-com/welcomeoca/readme.txt

 Changelog
 ----
+01/18/2015, smmadara, Added new content to main.html including the use of a slider and its necessary components.
-12/11/2015, smmadara, Modified main.html to reflect new app template 11/20/2015, mstiles, Removed call to scroll to top on load in main.html's 11/20/2015, mstiles, Scroll to top onload
+12/30/2015, mstiles, Added new global variable scrolled main.html 12/11/2015, smmadara, Modified main.html to reflect new app template 11/20/2015, mstiles, Removed call to scroll to top on load in main.html's 11/20/2015, mstiles, Scroll to top onload